lecho/hellocharts-android/README.md

 ##Screens and Demos

  - Code of a demo application is in `hellocharts-samples` directory.
+Demo app requires appcompat v21.
  - The **demo app** is also ready for download on [**Google Play**](https://play.google.com/store/apps/details?id=lecho.lib.hellocharts.samples).
  - Short **video** is available on [**YouTube**](https://www.youtube.com/watch?v=xbSBjyjH2SY).